CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

 Background

 When it comes to sampling an IMF, one possible approach is called inverse transform sampling.
 Here one must integrate the IMF over the mass, yielding a cumulative probability function (cpf), and normalize it (ncpf).
 Then one has to take the inverse of the ncpf.
-Since Salpeter is a power-law distribution function all this can be done analytically:
+Since Salpeter is a power-law distribution function, all this can be done analytically:

  https://www.usna.edu/Users/cs/crabbe/SI475/current/particleFilter/particleFilter.pdf
  https://local.strw.leidenuniv.nl/events/phdtheses/haas/05.pdf